 - Economics, Finance, & Analytics

-Overview of a Lifestyle Business and a Startup Venture
+What is a Lifestyle Business and a Startup Venture?

 Entrepreneurship is one of the oldest, and often least understood, areas of business.
 The first step in becoming an entrepreneur is learning the main types of entrepreneurship for new businesses.
 The two concepts discussed in this article are lifestyle businesses and startup ventures.
 Other types of entrepreneurship may be corporate entrepreneurship, social entrepreneurship, or franchising.